michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 **Data**

-Multistat accepts Grafana table formatted data.
+Multistat accepts Grafana **table** formatted data.
 There is no support for time series formatted data - at least not in the current version.

 At a minimum, Multistat requires two fields - a label (string) and a value (numeric).
 Note though, that these can be called anything.
 Multistat makes no assumptions regarding the names of the table data field is handles.

-Each distinct label will
+Each distinct label will be displayed as a bar - the length being determined by it's numerical value.

 takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)

 * Label